 Before moving, expats can familiarise themselves with available property and living options through online realty websites and platforms such as Qatar Living, JustProperty and Property Finder.

 Expats who don't have the luxury of their employer's assistance in the search for property should enlist the services of a relocation company and a local real estate agent.
 These professionals have an intimate knowledge of Doha's property market and are often in a position to alert their clients to potential options before they are publicly advertised.
 Agents also help foreigners negotiate any language barrier in Qatar and can have any necessary documents translated.

 Renting accommodation in Doha

-Most expats rent accommodation, rather than buy property, in Doha.
+Most expats rent accommodation, rather than buy in Doha.
 Both the Ministry of Municipality and Environment and the Real Estate and Residences Registration Office oversee and manage matters on leases and land investments in Doha.
-When renting accommodation in the capital, expats must enlist real estate agents who ensure necessary documents get certified and registered through the correct governing body.
+When renting accommodation in the capital, expats must enlist real estate agents who will ensure the necessary documents get certified and registered through the correct governing body.

 Rental contracts in Doha are drawn up in Arabic and expats will receive a copy translated in English or their home language.

 Deposits are normally a month's worth of rent.
 For some expats working in Qatar, this may be included in an accommodation allowance, so do negotiate for it where possible.

 It's essential to receive an inventory detailing the standard of facilities and the available utilities in any rental.
 This ensures landlords and tenants know who is responsible for utility fees or general maintenance issues and it helps to avoid any conflicts when at the end of the lease period.

 Expats must usually give two months' notice but face high penalties for breaking a tenancy contract.
 When negotiating with a landlord, make an effort to understand what happens in the event of early termination.